DM2016/Python_Genomic_Data_Science_FP/README.md

 # Python_Genomic_Data_Science_FP
-Final Project Python Genomic Data Science Certification Write a Python program that takes as input a file containing DNA sequences in multi-FASTA format, and computes the answers to the following questions:
+Final Project Python Genomic Data Science Certification Write a Python program that takes as input a file containing DNA sequences in multi-FASTA format.
+While developing your program(s), please use the following example file to test your work: dna.example.fasta

+Your program should compute the answers to the following questions:

 (1) How many records are in the file?
 A record in a FASTA file is defined as a single-line header, followed by lines of sequence data.
 The header line is distinguished from the sequence data by a greater-than (">") symbol in the first column.